SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 # SharePoint Embedded Authentication and Authorization

-SharePoint Embedded (SPE) works on top of Microsoft Graph.
+To use SharePoint Embedded (SPE), your application will use Microsoft Graph APIs.
 To learn more about Microsoft Graph authentication and authorization, [read here](https://learn.microsoft.com/en-us/graph/auth/auth-concepts?view=graph-rest-1.0).
 SPE supports both user delegated and application only access.

 ## Authorization